jhancock532/link-hover-effects/about.markdown

 {{ site.description }}

-### Development

-This site uses Jekyll and is currently hosted via GitHub Pages.
-Any contributions to the site repository are greatly appreciated.
+Made with Jekyll and a lot of Sass.
+Hosted via GitHub Pages, contributions to the repository welcome.

+## Todo
+Click a button in the code container to see each code snippet in a larger modal.

+A button to toggle the font from serif to sans-serif?

+A button to see how the link looks in a longer paragraph or what happens when it goes over a line-break.

+Link to the about page.

+Tag filter feature.